Lorelie Rozzano is a guest blogger for Vertava Health.

 He says he finally learnt how to ‘man up’ and it’s not what you think.

 His life and the lives of his family, changed for the good, that Friday the13th in June of 1997.
-It was on this day; he walked through the doors of a treatment center and took responsibility for his illness.
+It was on this day; he walked through the doors of an alcohol addiction treatment center and took responsibility for his illness.

 If you or someone you know needs help, please call this confidential support line for assistance.
 1 888 614-2379.